phw/peek/README.md

 ### What about WebM or MP4?
 Those are well supported on the web.
 Peek allows you to record in both WebM and MP4 format, just choose your preferred output format in the preferences.
-Both are well supported by modern browser, even though they are still not as universally supported by tools and online services as GIFs.
+Both are well supported by modern browsers, even though they are still not as universally supported by tools and online services as GIFs.